ibm-cloud-docs/power-iaas/cli-power-iaas-onprem.md

   -k, --access-key string                 Cloud Object Storage HMAC access key.
   -i, --affinity-instance string          PVM instance identifier or name to base volume affinity policy against.
                                           This is required if "--affinity-policy affinity" is specified and "--affinity-volume" is not provided.
   -a, --affinity-policy string            Affinity policy for data volume being created.
-Valid values are "affinity" and "anti-affinity".
+Valid values are: "affinity" and "anti-affinity".
                                           If "--storage-pool" is provided then this cannot be specified.
   -v, --affinity-volume string            Volume identifier or name to base volume affinity policy against.
                                           This is required if "--affinity-policy affinity" is specified and "--affinity-instance" is not provided.